-One of the coolest features of the Apple TV is the ability to “mirror” the display from your iPad or iPhone onto your TV screen.
-This enables you to watch almost anything that you can watch on your iPad/iPhone on your TV.
+One of the coolest features of Apple TV is the ability to “mirror” the display from your iPad or iPhone onto your TV screen.
+This enables you to watch almost anything that you can watch on your iPad or iPhone on your TV, including video from an iOS app or a live stream on a website.

-Why is this useful?
-Well, the Apple TV doesn’t have as many “apps” as Roku has.
-However, iOS devices DO have tons of apps.
-You can use the CBS.com iPad app to watch shows on your iPad, then use your Apple TV to “project” a show to your TV screen.
-This gives your Apple TV access to a whole new world of viewing options.
+For example, you can use the CBS.com iPad app to find a show on your iPad, then use your Apple TV to “project” a show to your TV screen.
+Or, you can bring up a live stream on a website on your phone, then project that on to your TV.
+This gives your Apple TV access to a whole other world of content.

-So, how can you watch your iPad’s display on your TV?
-As you might have guessed, you’ll need an Apple TV.
+So, how can you watch your iOS device’s display on your TV?
+As you might have guessed, you’ll need an Apple TV (at least second generation).
 If you don’t know what that is, you can read my detailed review here.

-If you have an Apple TV and iPad/iPhone, getting the AirPlay “mirroring”, as Apple calls it, to work is not hard (Apple has made it much more user-friendly in the latest iOS releases).
+If you have an Apple TV and iOS device, getting the AirPlay “mirroring”, as Apple calls it, to work is not hard.
 Here’s how to do it:

-First, turn on your TV, your Apple TV, and your iPad/iPhone.
-Swipe up from the bottom of your iPad/iPhone screen to reveal the Control Center at the bottom:
+On your iPhone, swipe up from the bottom of your iPhone screen to reveal the Control Center:

-Tap the AirPlay button.
+Tap the Screen Mirroring button.
 If you don’t see it, check the troubleshooting section at the end of this article.
-If it worked, you should see the popup below:
+If it worked, you should be able to select “Apple TV”, or whatever your Apple TV device has been named.

-If you don’t see it, try power cycling your Apple TV.
+If you don’t see your Apple TV in the Control Center, try power cycling your Apple TV.
 If still nothing, check the troubleshooting guide at the end of this article.

 If the Airplay icon is not showing up on your iPad, check the following things: